berthashipper/The-Flow-State/README.md

 The backdrop blur, soft alpha strokes, and semi-transparent palette intentionally bias rendering toward **magnocellular visual pathways**, which are more sensitive to motion and luminance than fine detail.
 Peripheral vision is optimized for detecting change, not reading text.

 The result:
-The system becomes a *temporal atmosphere* rather than an object of focus.
+The system is a *temporal atmosphere* rather than an object of focus.

 This aligns with attentional research showing that low-contrast peripheral motion can maintain arousal without triggering task-switching behavior in the prefrontal cortex.